1 9 7 8 – 1 9 9 1 (USA)

 The saga began when the partnership between two wildcatting oilmen, Jock Ewing and Digger Barnes, dissolved and Jock ended up with the lion’s share of the business and Digger’s true love, Ellie Southworth.
 Forty years later, Ewing Oil had grown into an empire, and Jock and Ellie had produced three sons.

-The first son was J.R, who, after marrying the feisty, former Miss Texas, Sue Ellen Shepard, and assuming his father's place as head of the company, drives hard for success, no matter what the cost.
+The first son was J.R (for John Ross Jnr), who, after marrying the feisty, former Miss Texas, Sue Ellen Shepard, and assuming his father’s place as head of the company, drives hard for success, no matter what the cost.

 J.R. was the man viewers loved to hate.
 He was unscrupulous, power-hungry and conniving in his business dealings.
 He was also habitually unfaithful to his wife.
 The second son Gary bolted the Ewing spread, Southfork, but left behind his precocious teenage daughter Lucy.